pizzeys/payday/README.md

 * Release 1.0!

 * Actually get a designer to style the invoices.
-* Add support for currencies other than USD
 * Add support for Money gem or BigDecimal or general numerics (right now we support BigDecimal and general numerics)
 * Add support for blank line items
 * Add support for indented line items